Videosquared/youtrack-issue-generator/README.md

       5. `1-31` - This will create the issue on the specified day every month.
 (Please note it is `int` value, see first template issue in `issues.json`.)
       6. `daily` - This will create the issue every day.
       7. `weekly` - This will create a weekly issue based on the day of the week.
-   2. `day-of-week` - This field is required when you have `date` field set to `weekly`.
+   2. `day-of-week` - (OPTIONAL) This field is REQUIRED when you have `date` field set to `weekly`.
       1. `1-7` - Set an `int` value of 1 to 7.
 (1 = Monday & 7 = Sunday)
    3. `project` - This field selects the project to add the issue to.
 Please enter the project ID (prefix of issue IDs).
+   Please note, `TEMPLATE-PROJECT` is a reserved value and no issues will be generated if that is set in the `project` field.
    4. `summary` - This field sets the summary field of the issue on YouTrack.
    5. `description` - This field sets the description field of the issue on YouTrack.
-   6. `custom-fields` - This field sets the values of custom fields you have for the project on YouTrack.
+   6. `custom-fields` - (OPTIONAL) This field sets the values of custom fields you have for the project on YouTrack.
 This will be project specific, please see first template issue in `issues.json` to see how it is structured.
 4. Open `/etc/crontab` and add the following:
    1. `0 6 * * * username python /path/to/issue-generator.py`
    This will ensure the script to run at 6am every day, you can update it to run at a time of your choice.